Learning DFAs from Positive Examples Only via Word Counting: Introduction

 By construction, the symbolic algorithm avoids redundancies that could occur in the CE algorithm .
 However, even with the symbolic algorithm, a significant drawback remains: the best bound on the number of steps of the algorithm, and thus on the number of calls to SAT solvers, is exponential in $n$.
 This is due to the fact that there are exponentially many words of length at most (polynomial in) $n$.
 Furthermore, while the complexity of the PLPN task (which can be stated as a decision problem) is well understood---it is known to be NP-complete since the 70s \cite{DBLP:journals/iandc/Gold78}---the PLP task is poorly understood complexity-wise.
 In particular, \cite{DBLP:conf/icgi/AvellanedaP18,DBLP:conf/aaai/0002GBN0T23} do not provide a complexity lower bound on any closely-related decision problem.
 As such, it is not clear that solving the PLP task $\mathcal{T}$ even requires the use of SAT solvers.

 \paragraph{Our contributions.} In this paper, we tackle the PLP task $\mathcal{T}$ from a new perspective which consists in assigning to each DFA a word-counting metric that greatly enhances our ability to compare two DFAs (as opposed to checking language inclusion).
 Specifically, this word-counting metric is the number of words accepted by each DFA up to length $2n-2$ .
-To demonstrate the usefulness of this new perspective, we show that a word-counting minimal DFA is necessarily language-minimal\footnote{The length $2n-2$ is optimal in that regard (i.e., a smaller length would not satisfy this property).}.
+To demonstrate the usefulness of this new perspective, we show that a word-counting minimal DFA is necessarily language-minimal .
 Thus, we focus on a new PLP task $\mathcal{T}'$---that requires a prospective DFA to be word-counting minimal instead of only language-minimal---and on the associated decision problem about the minimal word-counting metric of DFAs with at most $n$ states accepting all words in $\mathcal{P}$.
-We show that this problem is $\msf{NP}$-complete, which constitutes the first complexity result directly related to a PLP task.
+Our main contribution is that this problem is $\msf{NP}$-complete, which constitutes the first complexity result directly related to a PLP task.
 This $\msf{NP}$-completeness result has two main consequences: first, because it is in $\msf{NP}$, we immediately obtain that the task $\mathcal{T}'$, and thus the task $\mathcal{T}$ as well, can be solved with polynomially many calls to a SAT solver, via a binary search; second, because the problem is $\msf{NP}$-hard, it is unlikely that we can do better than polynomially many calls to a SAT solver to solve task $\mathcal{T}'$ (though task $\mathcal{T}$ could be intrinsically easier to solve than task $\mathcal{T}'$).

 We have implemented an algorithm solving task $\mathcal{T}'$ (and thus also task $\mathcal{T}$) via an Integer Linear Programming (ILP) encoding.
 Our experiments show that this algorithm under-performs the symbolic state-of-the-art algorithm solving task $\mathcal{T}$ .
 However, building on the word-counting ideas presented above, we have developed a method that could be used to improve the performance of the symbolic algorithm for solving $\mathcal{T}$.
 Specifically, we have designed a heuristic algorithm that looks for a DFA with at most $n$ states, accepting all words in $\mathcal{P}$, with a word-counting metric as small as possible.
 This algorithm is intended to be used as a pre-processing step outputting a DFA that can then be used as a starting point by the symbolic algorithm .
 Our experiments show promising results of this method .